Ubuntu 20.04 System and Process Monitoring

 .

-A Linux process can start its own sub-processes (referred to as spawning) resulting in a hierarchical parent-child relationship between processes.
-To view the process tree, use the ps command and include the -f option.
-Figure 37-1, for example, shows part of the tree output for a ps -af command execution:
+A Linux process can start its own sub-processes (referred to as spawning), resulting in a hierarchical parent-child relationship between processes.
+To view the process tree, use the ps command and include the -H option.
+Below is part of the tree output for a ps -aH command execution:

-From within the GNOME desktop, process information may also be viewed via the System Monitor tool.
-This tool can either be launched by searching for “System Monitor” within the desktop environment, or from the command-line as follows:
+Process information may also be viewed via the System Monitor tool from the GNOME desktop.
+This tool can either be launched by searching for “System Monitor” within the desktop environment or from the command line as follows:

 $ gnome-system-monitor

-Once the System Monitor has launched, select the Processes button located in the toolbar to list the processes running on the system as shown in Figure 37-2 below:
+Once the System Monitor has launched, select the Processes button located in the toolbar to list the processes running on the system, as shown in Figure 37-1 below:

-To change the processes listed (for example to list all processes, or just your own processes), use the menu as illustrated in Figure 37-3:
+To change the processes listed (for example, to list all processes or just your own processes), use the menu as illustrated in Figure 37-2:

 To filter the list of processes, click on the search button in the title bar and enter the process name into the search field:

-When the button is clicked a dialog similar to that marked B in the above figure will appear.
-To terminate a process, select it from the list and click on the End Process button (C).
+A dialog similar to that marked B in the above figure will appear when the button is clicked.
+Select a process from the list and click the End Process button (C) to terminate it.

-To monitor CPU, memory, swap and network usage, simply click on the Resources button in the title bar to display the screen shown in Figure 37-6:
+To monitor CPU, memory, swap, and network usage, click on the Resources button in the title bar to display the screen shown in Figure 37-5:

 Similarly, a summary of storage space used on the system can be viewed by selecting the File Systems toolbar button: